RealWagmi/anon-integration-guide/projects/hyperliquid/README.md

 -   Getting current and historical funding rates
 -   Comparing funding rates across assets
 -   Managing the margin of your positions
+-   Creating and managing limit and TP/SL orders

 ## Tests